 NOTE: If the check procedures instruct you to replace a FRU and the error message persists, an option adapter card might be causing the failure.
 Remove all option adapter cards, one at a time, until the error changes or the problem is no longer apparent.
-Replace the last option adapter card removed.
+The problem may be in the last card that you removed or something associated with it